 But because it looks so clear, so I thought it couldn't be insoluble fiber.
 And I concluded it with having soluble fiber.

 I even wrote an article about that.
-So now, if you happen to stumble upon someone telling you coconut oil contains soluble fiber, it probably comes from me.
+So now, if you happen to stumble upon someone telling you coconut oil contains soluble fiber, the concept probably comes from me.
 Laugh it off and move on.
 Coconut does not have any fiber in it.
 I apologize for my ignorance.
 I've learned my lesson.
-It's actually the medium-chain fatty acids that work.
+It's actually the medium-chain fatty acids at work.

 Myth #2: Coconut oil's saturated fat is toxic

 "Will coconut oil's saturated fats clog arteries and cause heart problem?